rmx152/vce/bio/3 4/u4 aos1/innate immune response.md

 		Swelling occurs
-		Histamine increase the permeability of blood vessels and attracts more and more phagocytes to the infection monocytes in the bloodstream enter the tissue fluid of an infected area to become macrophages Antihistamines act as competitive inhibitors to prevent inflammation from occuring Interleukins (a subgroup of cytokines) are released by macrophages to send the signal to the hypothalamus to induce a fever
+		Histamine increase the permeability of blood vessels and attracts more and more phagocytes to the infection monocytes in the bloodstream enter the tissue fluid of an infected area to become macrophages Antihistamines act as competitive inhibitors to prevent inflammation from occurring Interleukins (a subgroup of cytokines) are released by macrophages to send the signal to the hypothalamus to induce a fever
 		![http://www.biologymad.com/Immunology/inflammation.jpg](https://lh7-us.googleusercontent.com/UX9f1Ziea1kFFWxYYxPsHR2zvifepDE2EmST81npn9VrgaGYfIjYO4EEq5X88MA0iQdMwDKirNhVbAEHHr_O0z1_fH_iMdtpec-2BaF02bhT4JXcsdThTtBtjuZj6RQehgb7q3CWPZHQ80dspzSI4w=s2048)
 		Sample answer